If your dog is constantly licking their paws, it can be both concerning and frustrating to watch.

 While occasional grooming is normal, excessive licking often signals an underlying issue that needs attention.

-Old Dog Panting Excessively — Why It Happens
+Dog Excessively Licking Feet: Why It Happens

-When a dog is excessively licking their feet, it’s often a sign of an underlying issue rather than just a harmless habit.
+When a dog is excessively licking their paws, it’s often a sign of an underlying issue rather than just a harmless habit.
 Common reasons include allergies (environmental or food-related), skin irritation, pain from an injury or foreign object, or even anxiety.
-Persistent licking can cause inflammation, infections, or hair loss, so it’s important to identify and address the root cause early.

 Allergies (Environmental or Food-Related)